bonfire-networks/website-blog/posts/dev_diary_lvn_2.md

 open native/swiftui/Counter.xcodeproj
 ```

 Xcode begins fetching dependencies and may trigger some errors.
-Enable permissions for plugins used by LiveView Native, as outlined in the [official guide](https://hexdocs.pm/live_view_native_swiftui/create-a-swiftui-application.html), solves all of them.
+Enabling permissions for plugins used by LiveView Native, as outlined in the [official guide](https://hexdocs.pm/live_view_native_swiftui/create-a-swiftui-application.html), solves all of them.

 At this point, I was ready to build and run the app on the iPhone simulator.